-TABLE 3-4 Commonly Used Wild Grains and Other Wild FoodsD:/.../meister.htm540/833 18/10/2011
+TABLE 3-4 Commonly Used Wild Grains and Other Wild Foods

 Name of grain Collection Preparation Importance or use Asaral.
-Aug-June in watered plateaux and valleys by Iklan or Imrad Cooked always needs sauce (milk or butter) First grain to ripen; very light; no diseases; "good for diarrhoea."
+Aug-June in watered plateaux and valleys by Iklan or Imrad First grain to ripen; very light; no diseases; "good for diarrhoea."
 Akasof.
-Drier plateaux is smaller than Asaral Tegebart Found in same places as Asaral, often mixed Cooked or raw as "creme"; does not need sauce Is considered to be the best variety of ishiban Wajag Needs heavy rain before growth starts, must wait till straw is dry before gathering- Cooked or raw as "creme" Considered more nutritious than ishiban; was main feed for hones with
+Drier plateaux is smaller than Asaral Tegebart Found in same places as Asaral, often mixed Cooked or raw as "creme"; does not need sauce Is considered to be the best variety of ishiban Wajag Needs heavy rain before growth starts, must wait till straw is dry before gathering by an Iklan on dunes and plains Cooked or raw as "creme" Considered more nutritious than ishiban; was main feed for hones with milk.
+If eaten excessively, can give diarrhoea Agarof During wet season when still slightly green on dunes spines (vicious!); Flavourful, especially "good for old people as tonic, and blood diseases"